Please provide your Feedback for the 2026 Spring PD Day

 1:00pm-4:00pm (MST) with Elizabeth Howard & Shera Simpson, The Tandem Teachers

 Vocabulary is at the heart of both language learning and conceptual understanding, so focusing on vocabulary instruction is like a two-for-one sale!
 In this session, participants will engage in a variety of instructional strategies for promoting vocabulary development and consider applications to their classroom.
+Designed for dual language teachers, but all are welcome.
+Attendance at the morning Part 1 of this workshop is not required.

 1:00pm-2:30pm (MST) with Mike Rowe, mikeroweWORKS Foundation